Zarthus/School/Year 3 (2014-09 to 2015-02)/c++/c++ sample user input assignment/README.md

 How much is 5514 + 4188?
 > 9702
 You're the best!
 Good job!
-You got 3 correct answers and 0wrong answers.
+You got 3 correct answers and 0 wrong answers.
 Process finished with exit code 0
 ```